Kawari Banner image

 What does Kawari mean?

 In the Inga language spoken in southern Colombia, the word “kawari” means a panoramic view of the forest or the landscape.
-“Kawari” describes the spirit of the Kawari fund, which brings together a diversity of elements to enable the holistic and inclusive protection of forests, biodiversity and Indigenous rights, much like the way various components of an ecosystem work together for planetary health.
+“Kawari” describes the spirit of the Kawari fund, which brings together a diversity of elements to enable the holistic and inclusive protection of forests, biodiversity, and Indigenous rights, much like the way various components of an ecosystem work together for planetary health.